nikhilnayak98/blog/index.markdown

                 </div>
 </div>

 ## Hello!

 I m a first year undergraduate student of Computer Science And Engineering Dept. at SOA University.

 Automating my existence is what I strive for.
 I m interested in Machine Learning and AI the most.
 This is the sole reason for most of the coding and tinkering I do.
 The rest is for helping out friends, and sometimes just for fun :).

 In my spare time you can find me building some or the other thing on the computer.
-I've done a lot of interesting projects and over the past years.
+I've done a lot of interesting projects over the past years.
 Head over to the blog section to check out my exploits.

 ## Heading